B9R9/42-HIVE/get_next_line/get_next_line.md

 ***
 ## Installation
 ***
-I made the choice to centralize all Hive projects in a single file.
+I made the choice to centralize all Hive projects in a single folder.
-This does not allow you to download the libft individually at the moment.
+This does not allow you to download the GNL individually at the moment.
 ```
 $ git clone git@github.com:B9R9/42-HIVE.git
 $ cd ../path/to/the/folder/get_next_line